iterative/dvc.org/content/docs/command-reference/config.md

 - `-u`, `--unset` - remove a specified config option from a config file.

-- `--local` - modify a Git-ignored local config file.
+- `--local` - use a Git-ignored local config file.
 This is useful when you need to specify private config option values that you don't want to track and share with Git (credentials, private locations, etc).

+- `--project` - use a project's config file (.dvc/config).

-- `--global` - modify a global config file (e.g. `~/.config/dvc/config`) instead
+- `--global` - use a global config file (e.g. `~/.config/dvc/config`) instead of
-  of the project's `.dvc/config`.
+  the project's `.dvc/config`.
 Useful to apply config options to all your projects.

-- `--system` - modify a system config file (e.g. `/etc/dvc/config`) instead of
+- `--system` - use a system config file (e.g. `/etc/dvc/config`) instead of
   `.dvc/config`.
 Useful to apply config options to all the projects (all users) in the machine.
 May require superuser access e.g.
   `sudo dvc config --system ...` (Linux).